risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-nats.md

 - The RisingWave cluster is running.
 - A NATS server is running and accessible from your RisingWave cluster.
 - Create a NATS subject that you want to sink data to.
-- You have the permission to publish data to the subject.
+- You have the permission to publish data to the NATS subject.

 ## Syntax